Logo Dark

 Step 2: Initialize Nuxt.js and Strapi Projects

-Now, let’s initialize both the Nuxt.js frontend and Strapi backend.
-This will give you the base structure for your e-commerce store, and you can follow this guide from Audacity.
+Now, let’s set both the Nuxt.
+Frontend which is using React and Javascript and the backend with Strapi.
+This should help you build the structural base for your e-commerce store, and then follow this tutorial from Audacity.

 Nuxt.js Initialization

-To initialize a Nuxt.js project, run the following command inside your my-ecommerce-store directory:
+To initialize a Nuxt.js project, in your my-ecommerce-store directory, run:

 npx create-nuxt-app my-ecommerce-store

-Nuxt will indicate it's ready for setup and offer templates, languages, and extra options.
-Choose what's best for your project.
-For an e-commerce site, pick the default theme and enable server-side rendering (SSR) to boost speed and indexing.
+Nuxt will show it is ready to set up and suggest templates, languages, and additional settings.
+Whatever works best for your use case.
+Choose the default theme for an e-commerce site and also turn on server-side rendering (SSR) to improve speed and indexing.

 Strapi Initialization

-For the Strapi backend, navigate to the my-strapi-backend directory and run:
+For the strapi backend, cd into the my-strapi-backend directory and run:

 npx create-strapi-app my-strapi-backend

-Follow the installation instructions to create your Strapi project.
-You can either make a unique template or choose from available ones.
-However, starting from scratch offers the best flexibility.
+Follow the installation instructions to set up your Strapi project.
+You can create a Custom template or use an existing template.
+However, building from zero gives the most flexibility.

 Step 3: How To Create Content Types in Strapi